Justin-Goldberg/salsita/README.md

 # salsita
-A shallow analogy to algorithms or package structure.
+A shallow analogy to algorithms and package structure.
 Contains the module dance.py.

 dance.salsa(measures) will print a mostly random sequence of salsa steps as strings,